BlaM/ansible-etcd/README.md

 # etcd

-Ansible role that installs docker and docker-compose on Debian/Ubuntu hosts.
+Ansible role that installs etcd on Debian (and probably other Linux distributions) hosts.

 ## Variables